In Living Color: Broadcast and syndication

 Originally produced by 20th Television on Fox, the series was in reruns on local affiliates for a few years, but has since become a longstanding mainstay on FX and FXX, which had been sister channels to Fox prior to being acquired by The Walt Disney Company.
-In syndication, the series is distributed by Disney-ABC Domestic Television.

 In Canada, it was Simulcast on CBC Television during the entire run.

 Reruns have also aired on MTV2, VH1, NuvoTV, Fusion TV, BET, and Centric, while the series previously aired on Aspire and TV One as of September 2020.

 Unlike past runs on FX and the Viacom Media Networks, the FXX cut of episodes are mostly uncut and censored.
 The music video parodies and spoken references to licensed songs have been reinstated, but the "Bolt 45" sketch, the "drop the soap" line, and the "Men on Football" sketch with the adlibbed lines about Richard Gere's and Carl Lewis's alleged homosexuality are still edited (though the facial ejaculation shot on "Men on Fitness" was reinstated), along with a line from the season five sketch "Fire Marshall Bill at the Magic Show" that makes reference to the 1993 World Trade Center bombing (the missing line is, "That's what they said about the World Trade Center, son.
 But me and my friend Abdul and a couple of pounds of plastique explosives showed them different."
 Bill's laugh and his catchphrase "Lemme show ya somethin'" was also cut abruptly), due to the September 11, 2001 attacks.

 The Best of In Living Color aired on MyNetworkTV from April 16 to June 18, 2008.
 Hosted by David Alan Grier, it was a retrospective featuring classic sketches, along with cast interviews and behind-the-scenes footage.
 The show aired on Wednesdays at 8:30 pm Eastern/7:30 pm Central, after MyNetworkTV's sitcom Under One Roof.

+Episodes of the show were added to the streaming platform The Brick TV in 2026.